 What happened that morning is indicative of what happens when we fail to provide leadership in our businesses.

-Because no one was in charge, one of her key employees made a decision to start a project that was costly and didn’t contribute to driving revenue in the company.
+Because no one was in charge, one of her key employees decided to start a costly project that didn’t contribute to driving revenue in the company.
 The owner felt incapable of bringing the project to a close.

 Without good leadership, organizations struggle to fulfil the basic premises of their existence.
-Employees often do what they think is best but without the guidance of clear direction, the targets are often missed.
+Employees often do what they think is best, but without guidance and clear direction, the targets are often missed.

 Leaders who fail to step up and create an environment where there’s clarity of purpose, and a specific process to achieve that purpose, are negligent in their duties.
 This often leads to dysfunction, drama, complacency and unprofitability.

-So what makes good leadership and what do leaders do if they’re unable to contribute to the success of the company?
+So what makes good leadership, and what do leaders do if they cannot contribute to the company’s success?

 Good leadership is complex.
 Every great organization needs something slightly different in leadership within its culture.
 However, there are three things that great leaders provide: